 For more information: EDC-6: Crowdsourcing for Advancing Operations | Federal Highway Administration (dot.gov)

 When public agencies invest in transportation assets that improve access and increase opportunity in the community, adjacent property owners benefit through greater land value and other economic impacts.
 Many techniques are available to the public sector to share in a portion of this increased land value to build, maintain, or reinvest in the transportation system.

-Robust public engagement during transportation planning and project development can accelerate project delivery by identifying issues and concerns early in the process.
+Robust early public engagement during transportation planning and project development can bring diverse viewpoints, values, and concerns into the decision-making process.
 Virtual public involvement techniques, such as telephone town halls and online meetings, offer convenient, efficient, and low-cost methods for informing the public, encouraging their participation, and receiving their input.

-More than 20 percent of crashes are weather-related, and weather-associated delays can result in significant losses in productivity and efficiency.
-Weather-responsive traffic and maintenance management strategies support State and local transportation agencies in deploying improved traffic control and traveler information systems that will significantly reduce highway crashes and delays resulting from adverse weather.
-It also promotes anti-icing strategies for reducing chloride use.
+More than 20 percent of crashes are weather-related and contribute to over 3,000 fatalities on our transportation system each year.
+Weather-associated traffic delays can also result in significant losses in productivity and efficiency.
+Weather-responsive traffic and maintenance management strategies support State and local transportation agencies in deploying improved traffic modeling, maintenance support systems, and traveler information that can significantly reduce highway crashes and delays resulting from adverse weather.
+These strategies also focus on proactive, environmental responses to road weather events, such as pre-storm anti-icing and integrated mobile observations, to help reduce chloride use.